JoBrunsSWO/weather_practice/README.md

 - I assume that we only want to display weather data from the external API Endpoint, so we only deal with get requests here and don't want to provide options for post, put, or delete calls
 - I assume that we only want to display the weather of one place, so we don't need to alter the longitude and latitude values in the request.
 - I assume that there is no Authentication Functionality and no superuser needed, and we only want to display data to any unauthenticated user who accesses the site.
+- I want to display daily data instead of hourly data, and get weather codes from the endpoint.
+I assume it is ok to alter the OpenMeteo-Endpoint for that purpose.
 - After adding django rest framework and refactoring the project to use it, I noticed that the folder structure differs slightly from the sample repo.
 I assume this is ok unless I stumble into issues.

 ## My Tasks & Explanations